Christina the Astonishing

-Christina the Astonishing (c.1150 - 24 July 1224), also known as Christina Mirabilis, was a Christian holy woman born in Brustem (near Sint-Truiden), Belgium.
+Christina the Astonishing (c.
+1150), also known as Christina Mirabilis, was a Christian holy woman born in Brustem (near Sint-Truiden), Belgium.
 Christina is primarily known for her legendary resurrection during her funeral mass, and numerous other miracles attributed to her during her life.
 Thomas of Cantimpré wrote a hagiography of her based on accounts from people who knew her, which made her known outside of Sint-Truiden.

-She was considered a saint in her own time, and for centuries following her death, as noted by her appearance in the Fasti Mariani Calendar of Saints of 1630, and Alban Butler's Lives of the Saints - Concise Edition, published in the 18th century.
-Though never formally canonized, she is commemorated in the current edition of the Roman Martyrology on 24 July, the day of her death.

 Life

 Christina was born to a religious family, the youngest of three daughters.
 After being orphaned at the age of fifteen, she worked taking the herds to pasture.
 She suffered a massive seizure when she was in her early twenties.
 Her condition was so severe that witnesses assumed she had died.
 A funeral was held, but during the service, "she arose full of vigor, stupefying with amazement the whole city of Sint-Truiden, which had witnessed this wonder.
 She levitated up to the rafters, later explaining that she could not bear the smell of the sinful people there."

-Saint Christina the Astonishing (Mirabilis) front of prayer card from 1892 confirming by the Bishop Victor-Josephus that her relics were at the time cared for by the Redemptorists and that her Feast day was July 24th.
+Saint Christina the Astonishing (Mirabilis) front of prayer card from 1892 confirming by the Bishop Victor-Josephus that her relics were at the time cared for by the Redemptorists and that her Feast day was 24 July.

 She related that she had witnessed Heaven, Hell and Purgatory.
 She said that as soon as her soul was separated from her body, angels conducted it to a very gloomy place, entirely filled with souls enduring such torments that it was impossible to describe them.
 She claimed that she had been offered a choice of either remaining in heaven or returning to earth to perform penance in order to deliver souls from the flames of Purgatory.
 Christina agreed to return to life and in that instant stood up.
 She told those around her that she had returned to life for the sole purpose of bringing relief to the departed and conversion to sinners.

 Christina renounced all of life's comforts, reduced herself to extreme destitution, dressed in rags, lived without home or hearth, and not content with these privations eagerly sought out all that could cause her suffering.
 At first, she fled human contact and, suspected of being possessed, was jailed.
 Upon her release, she took up the practice of extreme penance.

 Thomas of Cantimpré, then a canon regular who was a professor of theology, wrote a report eight years after her death, based on the accounts of those who knew her.